m417z/ntdoc/descriptions/ntcreatekeyedevent.md

 Synchronization object called `KeyedEvent` is available in *Windows XP+* systems.
-It's usefull when both (or more) threads have to wait for each other.
+It's useful when both (or more) threads have to wait for each other.

 ### KeyedEventHandle